 D) How much of the participant’s time will participation in the study require?

-Approximately 2 hour should be good enough.
+Approximately 1 hour will be required.
 The participant should go through the presentation in dynamic web application for 1/3 hour and another 2/3 hour is anticipated for the completion of questionnaire section which is the main component of the survey.